Putting your name on a ballot is intimidating, no matter what you’re running for. It’s hard to even know where to start!

+Campaign period!
 This is it!
 Time to publish the pages and accounts you made for your campaign.
 Start sharing content, encourage your friends to share posts, and make sure everyone knows to vote online during voting days!

-8. Attend the all-candidates forum
+8. Attend the “Meet the Candidates” events

 9. Submit expense forms and remove materials